seanyoung/cir/irp/doc/irp_introduction.md

 ```
 {560}<1,-1|1,-3>([V=1][V=2][V=3],V:2,[1][2][],F:4,-100m)+ [F:0..15]
 ```
-In this case `F:4` is not encoded for the up part.
+In this case `F:4` and everything following it is not encoded for the up part.

 An empty `[]` variants for the down part has special obscure handling.
 If there is any variant with an empty `[]` down part, then the down part is completely empty.